 Priced at $135, the HyperX Alloy Elite RGB is among the affordable premium gaming keyboards under $150, still $50 lower than Corsair K95 RGB Platinum XT.
 Though the features are somewhat similar to other high-end gaming keyboards with no specialty, the keyboard is worth the price due to its competitive price tag and good customization options.

 What’s in the Box?

-What we received in the box was no surprise; I mean we received a large HyperX Alloy RGB keyboard in a cardboard box.
+What we received in the box was no surprise; I mean, we received a large HyperX Alloy RGB keyboard in a cardboard box.
 In its simplicity, the design still seemed gorgeous.
 For showing the keyboard’s layout and installed switches, we noticed two additional stickers on the box – one at the top right and the other at the bottom left.
 There was a removable full-size wrist-rest with the package, whose surface felt smooth and soft.

 Aside from the keyboard, a keycap puller and eight silver-colored keycaps were also included in the box.
 In those eight keycaps, WASD was textured, while the other four (1234) were plain.
-We also got a complete installation and documentation guide in the box that was really inspiring and a good idea for newbies as well as Pros who have zero ideas about the tech and mechanics of the keyboard.
+We also got a complete installation and documentation guide in the box that was really inspiring and a good idea for newbies and Pros who have zero ideas about the tech and mechanics of the keyboard.

 HyperX Alloy Elite RGB Specifications

 |Media Control||Yes, (5 buttons and a Volume Wheel)|

 |Switches||Cherry MX (Clicky Blue, Tactile Brown, and Linear Red)|

 |Dimensions||17.48 x 6.65 x 1.53 inches|

 - Best Keyboards for Xbox One X